Saiyuki: Journey West: Gameplay

 Sanzo can be played as either a male or a female character at the player's choice.
 Every character except Sanzo can transform into a monstrous form for a limited time.
 Instead of transforming, Sanzo has access to summon spells that each boost the party's stats in different ways for a number of rounds and allows him/her to use an extra spell at will.
 Furthermore, each character has a native element that powers their spells and weakens them to opposing elements.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
 Eric Bratcher of NextGen said that the game "won't dazzle your eyes, but with compelling characters, a unique setting and plot, and nice tactical depth, it's still a grand experience."
 In Japan, Famitsu gave it a score of 31 out of 40.
+However, Four-Eyed Dragon of GamePro called it "an unsuccessful attempt to make a popular Chinese literary legend come alive."

 The game was nominated for "Best Game No One Played" at GameSpot's Best and Worst of 2001 Awards, which went to Victorious Boxers: Ippo's Road to Glory.
+It was also a nominee at The Electric Playground's 2001 Blister Awards for "PSX Game of the Year", but lost to Dragon Quest VII: Fragments of the Forgotten Past.